fabrizionastri/flexup-nuxt-mvp/README.md

 ### Installation

+- download this repo to your local directory
-- `pnpm install` : to install the packages
+- `pnpm install` : installs the packages
 - `pnpm rmock` : launches several sucessive actions
   - `pnpm generate-index`: updates the index files according to the selected mock database (inMemory or jsonServer)
   - `pnpm generate-inMemory-index`updates the `inMemory/index.ts`, which serves as a the `inMemory` mock database